artempyanykh/marksman-vscode/README.md

 ## Installation

+1. **Get `zeta-note` server binary**.
-The extension will prompt you to download Zeta Note language server.
+   The extension will try to automatically download Zeta Note language server from GH releases.
 This is the easiest way to get started.

    An alternative is to either download `zeta-note` binary from the [releases page][zn-releases] or to build `zeta-note` from source.
 Put it somewhere in your `PATH` and you should be good to go.
+2. **Add `.zeta.toml` to your workspace root folder**.
+   The extension is automatically activated only when `.zeta.toml` file is present.
+This is done to avoid running Zeta Note on random Markdown files, but rather only inside your notes folder.

 ## Extension Settings